ankita05puri/cat-microkinetics/README.md

 Overview

-This repository implements a physics-based microkinetic modeling framework for heterogeneous CO oxidation on Pt(111).
+This repository implements a physics-based microkinetic framework for heterogeneous CO oxidation on Pt(111).

-The objective is to translate periodic DFT-derived adsorption energies and activation barriers into macroscopic catalytic performance metrics under varying temperature and gas-phase conditions.
+The objective is to translate periodic DFT-derived adsorption energies and activation barriers into macroscopic catalytic performance under varying temperature and gas-phase conditions.

-The framework connects:
+The computational pipeline links:

 DFT Energetics → Arrhenius Rate Constants → Surface Coverage Dynamics → Steady-State Flux → Catalyst Performance Maps

-It demonstrates how surface competition, kinetic coupling, and operating conditions collectively determine turnover frequency and apparent activation behavior.
+The framework demonstrates how surface competition, kinetic coupling, and operating conditions collectively determine turnover frequency (TOF) and apparent activation behavior.

 ⸻